digego/extempore/_sources/about-this-documentation.txt

 About this documentation
 ========================

 This documentation is generated using Sphinx_, using the rtd_ theme.
-Eventually we might even host it at `Read the Docs`_, but currently the plan is for someone (probably Ben) to generate the (static) HTML, and then host it on GH pages or something.
-Still, since it's really all just plain (well, reStructured_) text files in the ``docs/`` subdirectory it should be easy for other folks to contribute---or at least easier than the current setup (with docs on `Ben's blog`_).
+Eventually we might even host it at `Read the Docs`_, but currently someone (usually Ben) generates the static HTML, and then we host it on GH pages.
+Since it's all just reStructured_ text files in the ``docs/`` subdirectory, it's easy for others to contribute.

 .. _Sphinx: http://www.sphinx-doc.org/
 .. _rtd: https://github.com/snide/sphinx_rtd_theme